Tuuleh/masters-battery/README.md

 By: Tuuli Pöllänen

 <p>This is a repository for a web application containing a psychological experiment I conducted for my master's thesis, to explore cognitive skills and team cohesion in League of Legends players.
 The experiment consists of an informed consent, a survey for demographic information, two questionnaires, four cognitive tasks, and a finish-page for comments and feedback.
-If you want to see the experiment 'in action', you can visit <a href="http://leagueoflegends.web-psychometrics.com">leagueoflegends.web-psychometrics.com</a>.</p>
+If you want to see the experiment 'in action', you can visit <a href="http://leagueoflegends.web-psychometrics.com">leagueoflegends.web-psychometrics.com</a>, and if you'd like to shuffle through the paper I wrote, you can do so <a href="http://web-psychometrics.com/images/LoL.pdf">here</a>.</p>

 <p>The complete structure of the experiment is as follows:</p>